 Pound two ounces of almonds, and mix them with the yolks of two eggs and a spoonful of castor sugar flavored with orange juice.
 Then mix two ounces of sugar with an egg, and to this add the almonds, a pinch of salt, and gradually strew in one and a half ounces of potato flour.

 Mom's amaretti biscuits were so good tasting.
 They almost melted in your mouth.
 Now, you can have fun making those same amaretti in your own kitchen.

-Choose a traditional amaretti cookie recipe and make homemade macaroons that taste better than store-bought.
+Choose a traditional Italian amaretti cookie recipe and make homemade cookies that taste so much better than any store-bought.
 Get to experience the traditional taste of Old Italy today.